Want to know some facts about Finland? This article will help you fill in the gaps in your knowledge about this Scandinavian country.

 Conventional wisdom would have it that the Italians and Spanish are big coffee drinkers, and this is true.
 But the Finnish drink more than both of those countries!

 For a country with 5.5 million inhabitants, Finland punches well above its weight in motorsport.
-In the top-level of open-wheel motor racing, Finland has produced three world champions, Keke Rosberg, Mika Hakkinen and Kimi Raikkonen for a total of world championships between three drivers.
+In the top level of open-wheel motor racing, Finland has produced three world champions, Keke Rosberg, Mika Hakkinen and Kimi Raikkonen for a total of four world championships between three drivers.

 Finland has an even better record in the World Rally championship.
-Seven Finnish drivers have won a total of fourteen championships, although the last one was back in 2002.
+Eight Finnish drivers have won a total of fourteen championships, with the last one in 2022.

 Still, considering the small population, one thing’s clear, Finns are demons behind the wheel!